 With the end of our field campaign rapidly approaching, I figured it was a good time to show everyone a bit of what it has been like living in Barrow for the past month and a half.
 I've been staying in a duplex funded by the Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) Climate Research Facility on the grounds of the former Naval Arctic Research Laboratory (NARL).

 It doesn't look like much from the outside, but inside the duplex are all the comforts you'd need.
 It has been a great place to stay for the past weeks!
-If it wasn't for snow in August, you'd almost forget you are above the Arctic Circle.

 If you don't feel like cooking while in Barrow, the town has a handful of restaurants.
 With so few places to eat, all of their menus seem to contain just about everything.
 Below is a picture of a meal we ordered at a local pizza place.